Hartebeest: Description

-A large antelope with a particularly elongated forehead and oddly shaped horns, the hartebeest stands just over 1 m at the shoulder, and has a typical head-and-body length of 200 to 250 cm.
+A large antelope with a particularly elongated forehead and oddly shaped horns, the hartebeest stands just over 1 m at the shoulder, and has a typical head-and-body length of 2 to 2.5 m.
 The weight ranges from 100 to 200 kg.
 The tail, 40 to 60 cm long, ends in a black tuft.
 The other distinctive features of the hartebeest are its long legs (often with black markings), short neck, and pointed ears.
 A study correlated the size of hartebeest species to habitat productivity and rainfall.
 The western hartebeest is the largest subspecies, and has a characteristic white line between the eyes.
 The red hartebeest is also large, with a black forehead and a contrasting light band between the eyes.
 The large Lelwel hartebeest has dark stripes on the front of its legs.
 Coke's hartebeest is moderately large, with a shorter forehead and longer tail in comparison to the other subspecies.
 Lichtenstein's hartebeest is smaller, with dark stripes on the front of the legs, as in the Lelwel hartebeest.
 The Swayne's hartebeest is smaller than the Tora hartebeest, but both have a shorter forehead and similar appearance.

 Generally short and shiny, the coat varies in colour according to subspecies.
 The western hartebeest is a pale sandy-brown, but the front of the legs are darker.
 The red hartebeest is a reddish-brown, with a dark face.
 Black markings can be observed on the chin, the back of the neck, shoulders, hips and legs; these are in sharp contrast with the broad white patches that mark its flanks and lower rump.
 The Lelwel hartebeest is a reddish tan.
 Coke's hartebeest is reddish to tawny in the upper parts, but has relatively lighter legs and rump.
 Lichtenstein's hartebeest is reddish brown, though the flanks are a lighter tan and the rump whitish.
 The Tora hartebeest is a dark reddish brown in the upper part of the body, the face, the forelegs and the rump, but the hindlegs and the underbelly are a yellowish white.
 The Swayne's hartebeest is a rich chocolate brown with fine spots of white that are actually the white tips of its hairs.
 Its face is black save for the chocolate band below the eyes.
 The shoulders and upper part of the legs are black.
 Fine textured, the body hair of the hartebeest is about 25 mm long.
 The hartebeest has preorbital glands (glands near the eyes) with a central duct, that secrete a dark sticky fluid in Coke's and Lichtenstein's hartebeest, and a colourless fluid in the Lelwel hartebeest.